KFDK/ml-ops-project-s22/README.md

 The model used in this project is the pre-trained transformer model Electra from <a href="https://huggingface.co/docs/transformers/model_doc/electra">huggingface</a>

-We obtained an macro F1 score of ???
+We obtained a macro F1 score of ???

-The following plot shows the obtained confusion matrix from the test set.
+The following plot shows the obtained confusion matrix from the testset.

 Insert plot here boii

 The project uses `cookie-cutter` structure to standardize the repository structure.
 Furthermore the project uses Data Version Control `DVC` to keep track of large files when stored on remote locations.
-Due to the computational cost the model is trained using `Google Cloud Project`. `WandB` is used to for experimental logging.
+Due to the computational cost the model is trained using `Google Cloud Project`. `WandB` is used for experimental logging.
 The project is `pep8` compliant.

 Authors, <br>
 Kelvin Foster – s????? <br>